Alison Lapper: Early life

 Alison Lapper was born on 7 April 1965 in Burton upon Trent, Staffordshire.
 She was born without arms and with shortened legs, a condition called phocomelia.
 She was institutionalized in her infancy, and is still distant from her relatives.
-When she was fitted with artificial limbs, she felt that their aim was not to help her, but to make her look less disconcerting to others.
+When she was fitted with artificial limbs, she felt that the aim was not to help her, but to make her look less disconcerting to others.
 She abandoned them, finding life far easier without external aids.

 She left Chailey Heritage School, Sussex, at the age of 17, and moved to London.
 She then attended the Queen Elizabeth's Foundation for Disabled People, in Banstead, Surrey until the age of 19, where she learned to drive.
 She completed both 'O' and 'A'-levels in art at Sutton College of Learning for Adults, before pre-foundation and foundation courses at Heatherley School of Fine Art.

 Lapper then moved to Brighton and studied in the Faculty of Art and Architecture at the University of Brighton, graduating with a first class honours degree in Fine Art in 1994.